List of supporting Arrow characters: Stanley Dover

 Stanley Dover (portrayed by Brendan Fletcher) is a man incarcerated at Slabside Maximum Security Prison for a murder he claims he did not commit.
 He has a deep admiration for Oliver Queen.
 However, Oliver figured out that he framed Bronze Tiger for stabbing a guard and declines having Laurel Lance getting him released.
 When Ricardo Diaz takes control of the prison, Stanley admits that he is a serial killer to Oliver.
 When escaping, Stanley stabs Brick with a scalpel to get back at him for the torment he caused him and escapes through the morgue.
 Stanley returns to Star City as the "Star City Slayer", targeting members of Team Arrow, thinking they are bad for Oliver.
 He slits Dinah's throat, which has a permanent effect on her; causing her pain whenever she uses her sonic scream.
 After confronting Oliver, Felicity and William at their apartment, he is subdued by Oliver and returned to Slabside.

 Constantine Drakon

 Constantine Drakon (portrayed by Darren Shahlavi) is the head of Adam Hunt's security and deadly in hand-to-hand combat.
 He is the first real foe that the Arrow faces after returning home and is killed by an arrow to the chest.

 F

 Esrin Fortuna

 Esrin Fortuna (portrayed by Gabriella Wright) is an immortal shaman Oliver consults on John Constantine's recommendation to learn about Darhk's powers.

-Mark Francis

-Mark Francis (portrayed by Nicholas Lea) is an associate of Walter Steele.